After an entire year of quarantines and restrictions, the long-awaited return to a “normal” summer has New Yorkers buzzing.

 Establishing a pest-free space means reducing or eliminating the conditions that allow pests to live and reproduce.
 This is one of the cornerstones of a successful integrated pest management program.

-At the same time, it’s relatively easy to do — there are two steps that we recommend you can take immediately to help significantly reduce the summer mosquito and tick population on your property:
+At the same time, it’s relatively easy to do—here are some steps that you can take immediately to help significantly reduce the summer mosquito and tick population on your property:

 - Keep outdoor spaces clean and free of clutter